Ahayat10/StreamLine/README.md

 1. **Install Libraries:**
    - Install LoRa module library from Arduino IDE
-   - Install Blynk library for python on Raspberry Pi.
+   - Install Blynk library for python on Raspberry Pi. `git clone https://github.com/vshymanskyy/blynk-library-python.git`

 2. **ESP32 Setup:**
    - Upload the `SensorValveCode.ino` sketch to your ESP32 using the Arduino IDE or any compatible platform.